codeck313/wave-plotter/README.md

 > sound signal.

 ## Setup
-Create a folder named **data** and put your *.wav* files in that.
+Create a folder named **data** and put your *.wav* files in that (some example data is given in the folder).
 Then after running the script you should be able to see another folder named **output** be populated with output wave form data.